Departamento-de-Engenharia-Informatica/lei-24-s2-1df-1de-g063/docs/sprintA/us003/01.requirements-engineering/Readme.md

-# US003
+# US03- As a HRM, I want to register an employee with a profession and key attributes.

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As a HRM, I want to register an employee with a profession and key attributes.
+This user story refers to the need to register a new employee with key attributes and a profession.

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

 >	"MS has a wide range of employees who carry out the most varied tasks in the context of green space management.
 Some examples of professions are: planner, estimator, gardener, electrician or bricklayer.
 Thus, an employee has a main occupation (profession) and a set of skills that enable them to perform/take on certain tasks/responsibilities, for example: driving different types of vehicles (e.g. light, heavy), operating machinery such as backhoes or tractors; pruning trees; applying phytopharmaceuticals."
-This user story refers to the need to register a new employee with key attributes and a profession.

 **From the client clarifications:**